Heirisson Island: History

 In September 1984 the Government of Western Australia erected a statue of Aboriginal warrior Yagan on the island.
 In 1997 the statue's head was twice removed by vandals.

 In 1998, five female western grey kangaroos were introduced onto the island, followed by a female with a male joey in 2000.

-In 2008 a new master plan for Heirisson Island was adopted by the City of Perth which proposed establishing an international quality sculpture park on the island as well as constructing an amphitheatre and a footbridge that would link Point Fraser to Heirisson Island.
+In 2008 a new master plan for Heirisson Island was adopted by the City of Perth that proposed establishing an international quality sculpture park on the island as well as constructing an amphitheatre and a footbridge that would link Point Fraser to Heirisson Island.
 The plan faced opposition from Aboriginal elders, and as of December 2022 the sculpture park and amphitheatre have yet to be established.

-In December 2022, the construction of the Boorloo Bridge was approved to connect Point Fraser and McCallum Park in Victoria Park via Heirisson Island.
+In December 2022, construction of Boorloo Bridge was approved, to connect Point Fraser and McCallum Park in Victoria Park via Heirisson Island.
 The $100 million pedestrian and cycling bridge project began construction in November 2023, and opened on 22 December 2024.

 Aboriginal protests

-Heirisson Island has been the site of a number of protests by Australian Aboriginal activists.
+Heirisson Island has been the site of a number of protests by Aboriginal Australian activists.